DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    Whether to apply a clipped search region to search the marker.
 Useful when search region includes region outside of the image.

 - **Enable Multi Angle** (Default: false):
-   Enable multi-angle search.
+   Enable or disable multi-angle search.

 - **Center X, Center Y**:
    The coordinates of the Ring Region, measured from the center.

 - **Width, Height**:
-   The size of the box region.
+   The dimensions of the box region.

 Procedure to Use
 --------------------
 We will need a few more nodes to demonstrate the usage of Measurement node.

 1. Insert a Reader node.
 You may use the data `here <https://daoairoboticsinc-my.sharepoint.com/:u:/g/personal/xchen_daoai_com/ETnjM6E8D89FsYDUfeMeBIUBSBxAuxVoCqcmJZMgbIYKdg?e=l4fBZ3>`_.
 Read from this folder.

 .. image:: images/Measurement/measurement_procedure_1.png
    :scale: 60%

-2. Insert a 2D Mod finder node.
+2. Insert a 2D Mod Finder node.
 Link the image output from Reader.
 Define the object as the model, this will be the reference fixture.
 You might want to read :ref:`Reference Fixture System` for more information.

 .. image:: images/Measurement/measurement_mod_finder_fixture_1.png
    :scale: 55%